Climate Jargon

 Off river pumped hydro: Pumped hydro that‘s not on a river

-Oil shale: Rocks containing solid oil, producing more greenhouse gases than pumped oil
+Oil shale: Rocks containing solid oil, producing more climate pollution than pumped oil

 Organic compound: Contains carbon and other elements, different from organic food